-There’s an extremely limited amount of Access Controls that come with Office 365, and compounding that, it’s difficult to monitor administrator activity.
-The IT administrators that are responsible for managing customer tenants are often given Global Administrator credentials for each tenant they manage, which provides unlimited access to customer data.
-This presents a target rich environment for security breaches within the MSP.
-Because of this, MSPs must be more diligent than ever in protecting against internal attacks given the pervasive adoption of Office 365 across an MSP’s customer base.
+There’s an extremely limited amount of Access Controls that come with Microsoft 365, which makes it very difficult to control and monitor administrator activity.
+The IT administrators that are responsible for managing these applications are often given Global Administrator credentials for each tenant they manage, which provides unlimited access to customer data.
+This presents a target rich environment for security breaches within an Enterprise or Service Provider.
+Because of this, IT must be more diligent than ever in protecting against internal attacks given the pervasive adoption of Microsoft 365.

-This practice restricts access rights for different administrator roles to ensure that each IT administrator can only access the Office 365 customers that they are absolutely required to in order to perform routine, legitimate administrative tasks.
-To help create such a model, MSPs should consider third party tools that allow for granular control of access rights by IT administrators to the Office 365 customers and workloads they manage.
-This ensures complete administrative control over all administrators – what customers they can manage and what actions they can perform (i.e. – only reset passwords).
+This practice restricts access rights for different administrator roles to ensure that each IT administrator can only access the Microsoft 365 customers and data that they are absolutely required to in order to perform routine, legitimate administrative tasks.
+To help create such a model, IT organizations and Service Providers should consider third party tools that allow for granular control of access rights by IT administrators to the Microsoft 365 customers and workloads they manage.
+This ensures complete administrative control over all administrators – what tenants/customers they can manage and what actions they can perform (i.e. – only reset passwords).

 By inciting the use of auditing capabilities, it is much easier to monitor an entire IT staff’s behavior, in order to ensure proper administration regulation.
 By having real-time insight into what changes were made when, to which customers and against which Microsoft 365 workloads, IT can easily remediate any unwanted changes or unwarranted administrative behavior.
 This not only provides strong preventative security measures, but appropriate remediation privileges as well.